soleanos/alienworld_io_bot/README.md

 13. Start the script by running main.py!
 14. Do not resize the window.
 15. Have fun!

+### For your information
+I don't want this project to be used by too many people and ruin the user experience of the Alienworld site.
+This is why I will not make available on this repo the latest version of the project which is fully functional,
+passes the captchas in an undetectable way and transmits notifications on telegram or teams.
+You can however use the base as I myself used the base of the project  [alienworldsauto](https://github.com/anonieX/alienworldsauto)
+to develop the missing parts: I left here the links which I used to make the code operational.
+For your information solution is based on a paid service (about 1 or 2 dollars for 1000 captcha spent)
+However, i reserve the right to agree to give the missing files to trusted persons who will contact me in exchange of small donation in cryptocurrency.

 ### Sources
 [bypass with proxy](https://github.com/teal33t/captcha_bypass/blob/12cd04b3a66a11704bc6da610964ffe01fa06856/recaptcha_buster_bypass.py#L98)